 Octopus Deploy Projects

-Octopus Deploy is geared towards the release of produced software but it can also be used to roll out bought-in software packages.
+Octopus Deploy is geared towards releasing produced software, but it can also be used to roll out brought-in software packages.
 The system ships with a library of templates, which include system variables, making them highly adaptable.
-Those templates enable the same environment to be set up during development and testing and ensures that when rollout occurs, the software will deploy successfully.
+Those templates enable the same environment to be set up during development and testing and ensure that when rollout occurs, the software will deploy successfully.

 • Template-Driven Deployment: Utilizes customizable templates for consistent software rollouts.